Top Things to do in St Ives at Christmas.

 Who wins is determined by both the public and professional artists who tour the town investigating each entry.
 You can vote for your favourite window in a variety of ways… by posting a picture of the shop that you like most with the name on it to the ‘St Ives in December’ Facebook page, or by taking a picture of the window and uploading to Instagram with the hashtag #SIDwindow2020.
 You can also do things the old-fashioned way by casting your vote in one of the town’s Post Offices.
-The closing date for votes is midnight on Tuesday 31 December 2019.
+There also will be a treasure hunt around the town.

 Boxing Day Dip in St Ives

 Gather on Porthminster Beach on Boxing Day at 12.00 for the annual hangover cure.
 Wear a swimming costume, wetsuit or even a Santa outfit, it’s entirely up to you!
 Sea-dogs and hardy kids are welcome too.
 The amazing St Ives Mermaid will also be making an appearance.

 It’s a free event, but if you want to make a £1 donation, there’ll be a collection for charity Mind.
 If you’d rather not leap into the sea half-naked in December, come along and support your freezing friends by holding their towels.
 Follow St Ives Boxing Day Dip on Facebook to keep up to date with the latest info.

 Go To The St Ives New Year’s Eve Party